kaithefool/burgundy/readme.md

 - ObjectId validator
 - Switch from CommonJS to ES Modules?
 - Socket
-    - Auth, by cookies and header
     - Error handling
-    - Redis
     - Routes?
     - Security, tokens, and csrf